huntfx/MouseTracks/README.md

 - ### Stability
   A lot of effort has been put into making this as error free as possible, so it will happily keep running for years without any issues.

+- ### Advanced Rendering
+  All internal rendering settings can be edited and previewed live in the GUI.
+  Go one step further and use the layer blending modes to combine multiple renders together.

 ---

 ## Installation (v2.0)